whitem24/courses/eth-101/lesson-eth-9.md

 # Project 1: Creating a DAPP
+To qualify for certification you have two options.
+Your first option is to submit your DAPP Project (Project 1) and your own MemeCoin (project 2) or you can just submit one final project (Project 3).

-For project one create a DAPP that interacts with a smart contract.
+For Project One, create a DAPP that interacts with a smart contract.
 Some ideas to consider are creating a shared wallet, treasury or a DAO that only lets members vote on proposals.
+Keep it simple.

  The project must includes the following: